misahub2023/ACPI-Testing/README.md

     flutter pub get
     ```

-### Google Sheets Setup
-1. Create a project in Google Cloud and enable the Google Sheets API.
-2. Download the JSON credentials file for a service account and replace the placeholders in the `credentials` field with your actual credentials in `lib/services/sheet.dart`.
-3. Create a new Google Spreadsheet and share it with the service account email (client_email from the `credentials`).
-4. Copy the spreadsheet ID from the URL and replace the placeholder in `spreadsheetId` with your actual spreadsheet ID in `lib/services/sheet.dart`.

-### Firebase Setup
-1. Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
-2. Add an Android app to your Firebase project.
-Download the `google-services.json` file and place it in the `android/app` directory.
-A sample of the json file is already in the directory.
-3. Add an iOS app to your Firebase project.
-Download the `GoogleService-Info.plist` file and place it in the `ios/Runner` directory and also update `ios/firebase_app_id_file.json`.
-A sample of the both the files could be found in the mentioned directory.
-4. Modify the `pubspec.yaml` file to include the necessary Firebase dependencies:
-    ```yaml
-    dependencies:
-      firebase_core: latest_version
-      firebase_auth: latest_version
-      cloud_firestore: latest_version
-    ```

 ### Running the App
 1. Connect your device or start an emulator.
 2. Run the app: